What we need from you

 - Company law and HMRC regulations specify record keeping for limited companies

-- VAT rules specify, among others things, record keeping for exports outside the EU
+- VAT rules specify, among others things, record keeping for exports

 - Ensuring your statutory rights under Sales of Goods Act 1979